 College of Liberal Arts & Social Sciences > About > Initiatives > Social Transformation Research Collaborative > For Current Students > Graduate Research Fellowship FAQ

-Fellows will receive 2/3 of the stipend over the summer and 1/3 in the autumn, in regular bi-weekly payments.
-Continued funding will be contingent on Fellows making expected progress on their projects and participating in all post-award required activities.
+Fellows will receive $4000 over the summer (between June 15-August 30) and $2000 in the fall (between September 1 and December 15), in regular bi-weekly payments.
+Continued funding will be contingent on Fellows making expected progress on their projects, as established in the timeline found in the application packet, and participating in all post-award required activities.

 Yes, but to be competitive, proposed projects must engage the humanities in significant and substantive ways.